 A “Visual” from My Car

-My car can display a lot of information on the dashboard… thankfully, not too much information all at once.
+My car can display a lot of information on the dashboard.
+Thankfully, there is not too much information all at once.

 As I shared on Twitter, what's showing here is another “visual.”
 It's not visual management.

-This visual shows me the air pressure of each of my tires, in psi.
+This visual shows me the air pressure of each tire, in psi.
 The visual is helpful in that I can easily tell which number corresponds with which wheel.
 They don't have to label the numbers with words.

-The thing that keeps this from being “visual management” is that there's no indication about whether the numbers are in the normal range.
-The front tires are supposed to be at 32 and the rear tires at 35.
+The thing that keeps this from being “visual management” is that there's no indication of whether the numbers are in the normal range.
+The front tires are supposed to be at 32, and the rear tires should be at 35.

 One of those numbers is higher (not significantly so).